bitlabstudio/django-docker-aws/README.md

 * Uncheck "Store container images securelt with Amazon ECR" > Continue
 * Now consistent naming is important!
 * Task definition name: myproject-task
-* Container name: web
+* Container name: nginx
-* Image: mydockeruser/myproject
+* Image: nginx
 * The rest we keep for now > Next step
 * Service name: myproject-service
 * Desired number of tasks: 2
-* Container name:host port: web:80
+* Container name:host port: nginx:80
 * The Rest can stay like this.
 The IAM Role at the bottom should be created.
   ECS takes care of this for you then. > Next step
 * Cluster name: myproject